 Suspension means removal of a student from ongoing instruction for adjustment purposes.
 However, suspension does not mean any of the following: (Education Code 48925)

-1. Reassignment to another education program or class at the same school where the student will receive continuing instruction for the length of day prescribed by the Governing Board for students of the same grade level
+Reassignment to another education program or class at the same school where the student will receive continuing instruction for the length of day prescribed by the Board of Trustees for students of the same grade level

-2. Referral to a certificated employee designated by the principal to advise students
+Referral to a certificated or classified employee designated by the principal to advise students

 Expulsion means removal of a student from the immediate supervision and control or the general supervision of school personnel.
 (Education Code 48925)

 Notice of Regulations